Toyota Prius (2009 - )

 The electric motor is in turn powered by high-performance batteries which are charged during deceleration and braking, so the system is self-contained.
 The result of this clever system is an economy figure of 72.4mpg while CO2 emissions are just 89g/km, meaning the Prius is peanuts to run.
 The fact it's a proper five-door hatch means it's a realistic family car too - not some weird and wonderful model - and there's plenty of space for those in the back, plus a larger boot than a Volkswagen Golf.

-It's good to drive too with the CVT automatic gearbox making for smooth progress.
-It feels lively when you want it to, but will happily cruise along, however if you rev it hard it can feel strained and quite noisy - it's far happier in relaxed driving.
+It's rerasonable to drive too with the CVT automatic gearbox making for smooth progress.
+It feels lively when you want it to, but will happily cruise along.
+However the Atkinson cycle engine and CVT trandsmission mean if you press the accelerator pedal hard it can feel strained and quite noisy - it's far happier in relaxed driving.
 The motorway isn't the natural environment for hybrids, here the benefits over a diesel are eroded, but the Prius is smooth at 70mph and quiet too.

-There's more to come from the Prius too.
-Toyota is trialling a Prius Plug-in which functions as an electric vehicle on short trips and as a conventional hybrid on longer distances.
+A Prius Plug-in model followed in 2012, which functions as an electric vehicle on short trips and as a conventional hybrid on longer distances.
 What sets it apart is its use of a lithium-ion battery.
 This offers greater capacity, giving it a longer range in electric mode at speeds up to 62mph.
 It also has a battery charging function so you can fully recharge it from an ordinary electricity supply, in less than two hours.
+And the plug-in Prius remains London Congestion Charge exempt even after the limit was lowered to 75g/km.